 Patients must be 50 years of age or older at Screening/Baseline.

-Presence of amblyopia, amaurosis or ocular disorders in the fellow eye with BCVA < 35 ETDRS letters at Screening (except when due to conditions whose surgery may improve visual acuity, e.g. cataract).
+Presence of amblyopia, amaurosis, or ocular disorders in the fellow eye with BCVA < 35 ETDRS letters at Screening/Baseline (except when due to conditions whose surgery may improve visual acuity, e.g. cataract).

-Atrophy or fibrosis involving the center of the fovea in the study eye, as assessed by color fundus photography and fundus autofluorescence (FAF) at Screening/Baseline.
+Atrophy or fibrosis involving the center of the fovea in the study eye, as assessed by CFP and fundus autofluorescence (FAF).

-The total area of fibrosis or subretinal blood affecting the foveal center point comprising ≥ 50% of the lesion area in the study eye at Screening/Baseline.
+The total area of fibrosis or subretinal blood affecting the foveal center point comprising ≥ 50% of the lesion area in the study eye.

-Structural damage within 0.5 disc diameter of the center of the macula in the study eye, e.g. vitreomacular traction, epiretinal membrane, retinal pigment epithelium (RPE) rip/tear scar, laser burn, at the time of Screening that in the investigator's opinion could preclude visual function improvement with treatment.
+Structural damage within 0.5 disc diameter of the center of the macula in the study eye, e.g. vitreomacular traction, epiretinal membrane, RPE rip/tear scar, laser burn, at the time of Screening/Baseline that in the Investigator's opinion could preclude visual function improvement with treatment.

 Current vitreous hemorrhage or history of vitreous hemorrhage in the study eye within 4 weeks prior to Screening/Baseline.

-Patient has received any approved or investigational treatment for nAMD (other than vitamin supplements) in the study eye at any time.
+Patient has received any investigational treatment for nAMD (other than vitamin supplements) in the study eye at any time.

-Intraocular or periocular use of corticosteroids in the study eye during the 6-month period prior to Screening/Baseline.
+Previous use of intraocular or periocular of corticosteroids in the study eye within the 6 month period prior to Screening/Baseline.